Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: Additional numerical results

 \section{Additional numerical results}

-In Figure~\ref{fig:denoising_appendix}, we show a qualitative comparison for the denoising problem described in Section~\ref{sec:denois_comp} between the reconstructions obtained with our unsupervised method, IHT with SVD basis, IHT with SVD bases of groups, IHT with known basis, LASSO with SVD basis, Group LASSO with SVD bases and LASSO with known basis.
+In Figure~\ref{fig:denoising_appendix}, we show a qualitative comparison for the denoising problem described in Section~\ref{sec:denois_comp} between the reconstructions obtained with {our supervised method (with random initialization),} our unsupervised method, IHT with SVD basis, IHT with SVD bases of groups, IHT with known basis, LASSO with SVD basis, Group LASSO with SVD bases and LASSO with known basis.

 In Figure~\ref{fig:deblurring_appendix}, we show a qualitative comparison for the deblurring problem described in Section~\ref{sec:deblur_comp} between the reconstructions obtained with our unsupervised method, IHT with SVD bases of groups and Group LASSO with SVD bases.